PrintersForAnts/Salad_Fork/docs/belts.md

 # Add the carriage and anchor the Belts

 **Parts needed:**
-* 5 M3 heatsets
+* 5 M3 heatsets (or 4 for stealthburner)
 * 4 M3x8 BHCS

 **Printed parts needed:**
 * 1 x_carriage_upper

+* note *

+If you are using the stealthburner, your carriage will look slightly different, and use 1 less heat insert.

 **Steps:**
-1. Add 5 M3 heatsets into the x_carriage_upper
+1. Add 5 (or 4) M3 heatsets into the x_carriage_upper

 ![](images/x_carriage_heatsets.png)